readthedocs/blog/security-update-on-incoming-webhooks.rst

 - Create and delete previews from pull requests (if you have this feature enabled).
 - Update the identifier of the latest version (if you have your default branch set to empty in your project's settings).

-Last week, our team was make aware that manually created webhooks from integrations lacked support for a shared secret, which is used to verify the authenticity of the webhook, ensuring they originate from the expected source and not from a malicious user.
+Last week, our team was made aware that manually created webhooks from integrations lacked support for a shared secret, which is used to verify the authenticity of the webhook, ensuring they originate from the expected source and not from a malicious user.